 8 November 2019

-This bill would set out a plan to consult on introducing a legal duty for Category 1 responders to plan for terrorism and for those responsible for places open to the public to consider how vulnerable those places are to attacks and to take steps to reduce that vulnerability.
-It is not imposing these duties yet; instead, it seeks public and parliamentary views on whether such a duty should be created and what it should cover.
+This bill would set out a process to consult on introducing a legal Duty to Plan for terrorism.
+It would require Category 1 responders (such as the police, fire and ambulance services) to plan for terrorist threats, and it would require those responsible for places open to the public to consider how vulnerable those places are to attack and take steps to mitigate any risk.

 Generated 21 February 2026